Selecting a language will automatically trigger the translation of the page content.

 Cumulation of fines

-Where a person commits at the same time several offenses punishable by flat-rate fines, the fines laid down for the various offenses shall be added together.
-For example, if during the same check, the police finds a not wearing a belt and the use of the telephone while driving.
+Where a person commits several offenses punishable by flat-rate fines at the same time, the fines laid down for the various offenses are added up.
+For example, if during the same check, the police notice a non-use of the belt and the use of the telephone while driving.

-Where a person commits at the same time offenses punishable by flat fines and offenses punishable by non-flat fines, the case must be tried.
-The competent court shall have the power to try the most serious offense.
-The fines for the various offenses are added up.
+Where a person commits offenses punishable by flat-rate fines and offenses punishable by non-flat-rate fines at the same time, the case must be tried.
+The competent court shall be the one which has the power to try the most serious offense.
+The fines for the various offenses add up.

-Flat fine for contravention
+Flat-rate fine for contravention

 Several payment methods are possible.

-Pay your fine on fines.gouv.fr
+Pay your fine online at fines.gouv.fr

 Who shall I contact